RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 ## EMULATOR Instructions

 <img src="/res/appleIIplus_bck_650.png?raw=true" width=39% align="left" />
-While the end-user experience with emulators hardly differ from the real hardware, there are some essential differences, mostly to our benefit, but there are some downsides too.<br><br>
+While the end-user experience with emulators hardly differ from the real hardware, there are some essential deviations, mostly to our benefit, but there are some downsides too.<br><br>

 __Most basic functions remain the same__
 \* the pop-up keyboard toggles SHIFT, CTRL and REPT, enabling key combinations